-Both the G7X Mark III and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the G7X Mark III followed on from the Canon G7X Mark II.
+The G7X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark III and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.